adslbarxatov/IOP/docs/index.md

 ⁽²⁾ ***Scope*** of this Policy (hereinafter referred to as ***Policy Scope***) is all communities, channels and hostings managed by the Laboratory, the Laboratory itself, as well as all Policy Objects.

-⁽³⁾ This Policy (IOP), its Regulations, Conclusion, the End-user license agreement and Application order are describing general rules that Laboratory follows in its work and when developing, maintaining and using Policy Objects.
+⁽³⁾ This Policy (IOP), its Regulations, Conclusion, the Responsibility and Application order are describing general rules that Laboratory follows in its work and when developing, maintaining and using Policy Objects.